The Arctic – a crucial cold cap

 Colorless captured carbon stays cool – the Pandora’s box of permafrost

 While ice caps and glaciers usually reflect a large chunk of the sun’s incoming rays, staying cool.
-The albedo number is proportional to this fraction of incident solar energy that is reflected back into space rather than boomeranging back down to earth.
-Ocean albedo is about 6%, while sea ice albedo is one tenth that – melting white permafrost would make way to a darker, hotter ocean surface, further feeding into an already runaway feedforward heating cycle.
+The albedo number reflects this fraction of incident solar energy that is reflected back into space rather than boomeranging back down to earth.
+Sea ice albedo varies from 50-70%, while ocean albedo is about one tenth that – melting white permafrost would make way to a darker, hotter ocean surface, further feeding into an already feedforward heating cycle.
 Recent satellite observations of Greenland have already shown that albedo has dropped every summer month expect May over the past three decades (5), while modeling has further confirmed that western Arctic land warming trends during rapid sea ice loss are 3.5 times greater than 20th century trends (6).

 Thawing permafrost releases vast amounts of trapped carbon and methane, warming the air.
 Permafrost soil currently stores an estimated 1,500 billion tons of carbon, almost twice that in the atmosphere, the microbial respiration of organic matter within which, as it thaws, releases this carbon as methane or carbon dioxide into the atmosphere (7).
 Soaking up the energy of incoming sunlight, these gases re-emit it back out in all directions – half of which returns to space and half of which heads back down to Earth, triggering the cycle all over again.
 In the end, the carbon cycle feedback loops of the melting permafrost could double the warming effects of tundra-released greenhouse gases (8), possibly contributing to up to 1.7 °C of warming by 2300.